Russell-Shean/PBI-dashboard-creator/README.md

 Before you can start to build power BI dashboards using this package's functions you'll need the following:
 1. python and pip installed and on path
 2. git installed and on path
 3. Power BI Desktop (You can create the dashboards without this, but not view them).

+Power BI settings:
+You'll need to enable some preview features in Power BI Desktop.
+Navigate to `File` > `Options and Settings` > `Options` > `Preview features` and enable the following options:
+1. Shape map visual
+2. Power BI Project (.pbip) save option
+   A. Store Semantic Model using TMDL format
+   B. Store reports using enhanced metadata format (PBIR)

 # Run the example